Code-the-Dream-School/intro-to-programming-2026/lessons/Lesson 01 - JavaScript Basics and Functions.md

 # JavaScript Basics

 **You can _either_ use the written Odin Project lessons _or_ the video lessons in Scrimba.
-You can do both if you have them time and want to, but using just one or the other will teach what is needed to complete the coding assignments.**
+You can do both if you have the time and want to, but using just one or the other will teach what is needed to complete the coding assignments.**

 For the Odin Project, Go to each link in this list and read through the content on that page.
 If there are links you are redirected to as you read/work through the content, follow those links as well and read the content there too.